Skip to content

 Run it with sensible defaults

-Using visa application fee of 500, required health insurance of 1,200, legal/admin fees of 300, estimated annual savings vs. home of 15,000, the calculation works out to 13,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using visa application fee 500, required health insurance 1,200, legal/admin fees 250, estimated annual savings vs. home 10,000, the calculation works out to 8,050 in annual net benefit — 10,000 savings minus the 1,950 in combined costs.
+ROI on visa costs is around 413%.
+Adjust the inputs toward a specific situation and the output recalculates instantly.

 The levers in this calculation